intel-ai/timedf/README.md

 ## Ibis script

-Ibis build, tests and benchmarks run through `_test.py`.
+Ibis build, tests and benchmarks run through `run_modin_test.py`.
 It has three distinct modes of operation:
 * build and install ibis;
-* run ibis tests using pytest;
 * run benchmarks using Omnisci.

 Parameters which can be used: